How to Manage Proteinuria

 1. Reduce Protein Intake

 High protein, low carb diets are popular, but too much protein in your diet can cause blood protein to leak into your urine.
-This becomes even more of a problem if you have diabetes, high blood pressure, or kidney disease2.
+This becomes even more of a problem if you have diabetes, high blood pressure, or kidney disease

-The recommended daily protein intake is 0.8 g/kg, roughly 56 grams for adult males and 46 grams for adult females4.
+The recommended daily protein intake is 0.8 g/kg, roughly 56 grams for adult males and 46 grams for adult females.
 If you eat more than the recommended amount, lowering it may help your proteinuria.

 However, eating less than the recommended amount may lead to malnutrition.
 It’s vital to work with your doctor to find your optimal protein intake.